certificateofparticipation/.github/profile/README.md

 - and more...

 We appeared in:
+- Reply Code Challenge - 2024
+- Hack@AC - 2024
+- VJCxTP Data Science Hackathon - 2024
 - Orion X: Decrypted - 2023
 - Blahaj CTF - 2023
-- Hack@AC - 2024
 - Project I.N.S.P.i.R.E - 2023
 - VJCxTP Data Science Hackathon - 2023
-- VJCxTP Data Science Hackathon - 2024

 More to come soon :)

+Repositories related to competitions will be kept private until it is no longer of use.